guardian/recommendations/npm-packages.md

 Prefer continuous delivery from GitHub using [Changesets](https://github.com/changesets/changesets).

-Use the org secret `NPM_TOKEN` to publish to NPM.
+Use the NPM org secret `NPM_TOKEN` to publish to NPM.
 This will publish the package from our [`guardian-developers`](https://www.npmjs.com/~guardian-developers) NPM account.

 > This account is managed under npm@theguardian.com by the devex stream.
+It will need to be manually added to your repo.

 #### Spontaneous publishing